-If you're correcting the qualified small business payroll tax credit for increasing research activities that you reported on Form 941, line 11a (line 11 for quarters beginning before April 1, 2020), enter the total corrected amount in column 1.
-In column 2, enter the amount you originally reported or as previously corrected.
-In column 3, enter the difference between columns 1 and 2.
+If you're correcting the qualified small business payroll tax credit for increasing research activities that you reported on Form 941, line 11a (line 11 for quarters beginning after December 31, 2023), enter the total

 Copy the amount in column 3 to column 4.
 However, to properly show the amount as a credit or balance due item, enter a positive number in column 3 as a negative number in column 4 or a negative number in column 3 as a positive number in column 4.